Thermodynamic Advantage of Quantum Time-Reversal: Quantum Thermodynamic Advantage

 The resulting average computational entropy production is

-where $\H[S_0|S_\tau]$ is the Shannon entropy of the initial state conditioned on the final state (see App.~\ref{app:Random Variables}).
+where $\H[S_0|S_\tau]$ is the Shannon entropy of the initial state conditioned on the final state (see App. \ref{app:Random Variables}).
 This entropy production never diverges, unlike computation instantiated on classical memory, whose dissipation necessarily diverges for reliable logically irreversible transformations \cite{boyd2021time}.
+In fact, for the specific case of erasure, the uncertainty in the initial state given the final state is maximal $H[S_0|S_\tau]= \log |\mathcal{S}|$, meaning that the \emph{entropy production is zero}.
+Therefore, by storing information in quantum mutually unbiased bases, we free low-error irreversible computation from the constraint of divergent dissipation (on the order of $\ln (1/\epsilon)$), and unlock the possibility of \emph{perfectly efficient computing}.
+This indicates a thermodynamic advantage to quantum hardware even when implementing classical algorithms.